 Lest we forget, of course, that Breath of the Wild is, really, a Wii U game playing pretend at being a Switch title, given it launched simultaneously for both consoles (and pretty much plays the same, on each, minor Switch improvements excepted).
 Other unmissable Wii U games to have made the leap to Switch include the action genre all-timer Bayonetta 2, the charming puzzler Captain Toad: Treasure Tracker (which also transferred to the 3DS quite brilliantly), Pikmin 3, Tokyo Mirage Sessions, Donkey Kong Country: Tropical Freeze and - albeit dressed as a sequel - Super Mario Maker (2).

 Throughout its history, Nintendo's made its share of missteps.
 The Wii U?
-Sure, that counts - worldwide sales of under 14 million make it quite the shocking performer compared to the Wii before it (over 101 million) and the Switch that followed (around 80 million and counting).
+Sure, that counts from a profits perspective - worldwide sales of under 14 million make it quite the shocking performer compared to the Wii before it (over 101 million) and the Switch that followed (around 80 million and counting).
 But go back a little further, and there are more imaginative ideas that just never caught on with the gaming public.

 And then there's R.O.B. - aka the Robotic Operating Buddy that shipped with a whole bunch of NES consoles (sorry, control decks), and was almost instantly resigned to a life of being ignored by its owners.
 R.O.B. was compatible with only two NES games, and while its bundling definitely helped sell consoles, as kids nagged their parents for that cool robot thing, it's become known as one of Nintendo's greatest flops.
 It's a peripheral with barely any use, that showed its limited hand within minutes, and was nothing more than worthless plastic come day two of having it.